 Liber Pater Vineyards, Terroir, Grapes, Winemaking

 The vines of Liber Pater are propagated from a selection massale of the property’s own pre-phylloxera, ungrafted rootstock.
-Liber Pater is one of the first estates in Bordeaux to begin planting grapes that were popular in the pre-phylloxera era, Castet, Marselan and Tarney Coulant.
-The varieties are expected to be added to Liber Pater starting with the 2015 vintage.
+Liber Pater is one of the first estates in Bordeaux to begin planting grapes that were popular in the pre-phylloxera era, Castet, Marselan, and Tarney Coulant.
+Those ancient varieties were added to the red blend starting with the 2015 vintage.

 Liber Pater Winemaking

-Serving and Decanting Liber Pater, with Wine, Food, Pairing Tips
+Serving Liber Pater, with Wine, Food, Pairing Tips

 Liber Pater Wine Tasting Notes